TheRockYT/FsrsKt/README.md

 To get started with FsrsKt, you can add the library to your Kotlin Multiplatform project.

-Currently, the library is not published to a public Maven repository, so you will need to clone the repository and include it as a module in your project, or add it as a git submodule.
+The library is published to [Maven Central](https://central.sonatype.com/artifact/one.felsen.fsrskt/fsrskt).

 ### Basic Implementation